tejastn10/eden/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR (Hot Module Replacement) and includes preconfigured ESLint rules, Husky, Commitlint, and Prettier for a streamlined development experience.
+This template provides a minimal setup to get React working in Vite with HMR (Hot Module Replacement) and includes pre-configured ESLint rules, Husky, Commitlint, and Prettier for a streamlined development experience.

 ## Features